UP polls: Chandra Shekhar Aazad takes the battle to Gorakhpur, to contest against CM Yogi Adityanath

-Announcing its decision to field party chief Chandra Shekhar Aazad in Gorakhpur Sadar constituency for the forthcoming Uttar Pradesh Assembly elections, Azad Samaj Party (Kanshiram) on Thursday made it clear that it was ready to take on Chief Minister Yogi Adityanath in the latter’s bastion.
+Prominent Dalit leader and Aazad Samaj Party (Kanshiram) chief Chandrashekhar Azad will contest the UP Assembly election from the Gorakhpur Sadar constituency, the stronghold of Chief Minister Yogi Adityanath.

-Gorakhpur Sadar is the seat from where the BJP has fielded CM Adityanath this time too.
+Azad’s decision came days after he said talks with the Akhilesh Yadav-led Samajwadi Party for a pre-poll alliance had failed.

-In a statement released on social media platforms, ASP (K) said: “Taking forward the ‘Bahujan Hitaay-Bahujan Sukhaay’ ideology of Babasaheb Dr Bhimrao Ambedkar and Kanshiram sahib, the Azad Samaj Party (Kanshiram) is announcing Chandra Shekhar Aazad as candidate from Gorakhpur Sadar (322) seat.”
+“Taking forward the ideology of Babasaheb Dr Bhimrao Ambedkar and Kanshiram sahib… ASP (K) announces Chandrashekhar Azad as candidate from Gorakhpur Sadar ,” ASP (K) election in-charge for Gorakhpur, Mohd Aqib said.

-ASP (K)’s national core committee member Mohammad Aqib confirmed the development to news agency PTI and mentioned that the registered name of the party is Azad Samaj Party (Kanshiram).
+Speaking to The Indian Express, Azad said, “For the last five years I have been on the ground fighting against the oppressive policies of this government.
+The opposition should have fielded their strongest candidates against Yogi Adityanath.
+I am not afraid to go up against him.

-35-year-old Aazad, a lawyer-turned-activist, had co-founded the Dalit rights outfit Bhim Army in 2015 and has been its national president ever since.
-He further launched the ASP (K) in March, 2020, and became its chief.
+“If Bhagat Singh had been afraid, India wouldn’t have got Independence.
+I will fight with integrity.
+It is a fight of kind vs a poor person’s son .
+And I have the blessings of many families with me.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines